Hanulla and co-authors believe one should defend and be tolerant of what seems different – or that is a methodical anarchy as they call it.

 Initially, there are three questions I ask myself that encourage me to form a framework for further exploration and research.

-Why is it important for me to implement this and what kind of competence (skills and knowledge) do I want to develop?
+Why is it important for me to implement this and what kind of expertise (skills and knowledge) will I develop?

-What does this mean for the field (students and professionals) that I carry out such a project?
+What does this mean for the field (students and academics) that I carry out such a project?

 Where is the social relevance of such a project?